lorenzo-rovigatti/comp_bio_notes/introduction.md

 :::

 :::{warning}
-In some cases, there is more than one way of changing an amount with the minimum number of coins.
-The algorithm reported above will find one such solution, but can be extended to find all the solutions.
-In this case we have to keep track of all the branches happening every time there is more than one coin for which $w(y) = (y - c) + 1$.
+In some cases, multiple ways exist to change an amount using the minimum number of coins.
+The algorithm described above will identify one such solution but can be extended to find all possible solutions.
+To achieve this, we must keep track of all branching paths that occur whenever more than one coin satisfies the condition $w(y) = (y - c) + 1$.
 :::

 :::{hint} A simple example